 12 July 2021 | Quick debrief from Macron’s Speech 2 hours ago:

 We need to vaccinate the whole population ASAP.
-The idea behind the new restrictions in France is to fight against the rise of cases infected by COVID-19 variant delta and to ensure that restrictions only impact the non-vaccinated
+The idea behind the new restrictions in France is to fight against the rise of cases infected by the COVID-19 variant delta and to ensure that restrictions only impact the non-vaccinated.

-- From 21st July, the ‘pass sanitaire’ (Health Pass) will be required for all people older than 12 for all cultural and entertainment sites with a capacity of over 50.
-Either you are vaccinated or you have a negative test of less than 48 hours.
+- From 21st July, – France Health Pass for tourists and French citizens.
+The ‘pass sanitaire’ (Health Pass) will be required for all people older than 12 for all cultural and entertainment sites with a capacity of over 50: museums, gyms, cinemas, churches, exhibition rooms, conference rooms, etc. Either you are vaccinated or you have a negative test of less than 48 hours.